microsoft/computervision-recipes/image_classification/README.md

 # Image classification

 This directory provides examples and best practices for building image classification systems.
 We recommend to use PyTorch as Deep Learning library due to its ease of use, simple debugging, and popularity in the data science community.
-For Computer Vision functionality, we rely heavily on [fast.ai](https://github.com/fastai/fastai), one of the most well-known PyTorch data science library, with rich feature support.
-Our goal is enable the user to bring their own datasets and train a classifier easily and quickly, using our example notebooks.
-In addition, we show how to use the Azure cloud to e.g. deploy models as a webserivce, or to speed up training on large datasets using the power of the cloud.
+For Computer Vision functionality, we rely heavily on [fast.ai](https://github.com/fastai/fastai), one of the most well-known PyTorch data science libraries, which comes with rich feature support and extensive documentation.

+Our goal is enable the users to bring their own datasets and train a high-accuracy classifier easily and quickly.
+To this end, we provide example notebooks with pre-set default parameters shown to work well on a variety of datasets, and extensive documentation of commont pitfalls, best practices, etc. In addition, we show how to use the Azure cloud to e.g. deploy models as a webserivce, or to speed up training on large datasets using the power of the cloud.

 See also fast.ai's [documentation](https://docs.fast.ai/) and most recent [course](https://github.com/fastai/course-v3) for more explanations and code examples.